-Finding a Suitable Faculty Member: Students may find that there are no faculty members in the department with expertise in the area the student wishes to research, or that those with that https://cse.engin.umich.edu/academics/for-current-students/current-graduate-students/current-phd-students/changing advisors-in-cse/ expertise maintain research environments that are not a good fit for the student.
+Finding a Suitable Faculty Member: Students may find that there are no faculty members in the department with expertise in the area the student wishes to research, or that those with that expertise maintain research environments that are not a good fit for the student.
 Students should not ignore such a mismatch in the interest of securing a Thesis Advisor, as this is detrimental to both students and faculty in the long run.
 If a student is having trouble finding an advisor within the department, they should begin by looking for an advisor in another department with the expertise and research environment that fits them.
 There have been many cases in the Division in which students have had faculty members from other departments as their Thesis Advisors; the Mathematics Department is especially common, but faculty members in engineering, computer science, and public health have also been selected.